 Article 8: Reviewing and Prioritizing Projects for Funding

-[Refer to Evaluation Process Instructions]

 Continuum of Care Homeless Assistance Grants are administered by HUD under the McKinney-Vento Homeless Assistance Act.

 8.01 General Procedure

 HUD CoC Funds are granted based on a national competition following the Notice of Funding Availability (NOFA).
 Immediately when HUD’s Continuum of Care NOFA is released, the CoC coordinates the following process: